 Can you copy the same design?

 Mostly, yes.
 We can use the same graphics and colours.
-The layout will be different, but we can work to make it as close as possible to your old site, if that ts what you want.
-Or you can work with our designer to get a super duper new site, exactly how you want it.
+The layout will be different, but we can work to make it as close as possible to your old site, if that is what you want.
+Or you can work with one of our templates to get a super duper new site, exactly how you want it.
 Or if you are not so worried what it looks like, we can provide you with a theme that will look amazingly professional too.

 What about support?